Davidevlops/JS-DSA/searching-algorithms.md

 ---

 ### Types of Searching Algorithms
+Types of Searching Algorithms
+Sequential Search (Linear Search) → Checks each element one by one.

+Interval Search (Binary Search) → Works on sorted data by repeatedly dividing the search space.

+Hash-Based Search → Uses hash tables for near-instant lookups.

+Tree-Based Search → Uses structures like BSTs, AVL trees, or B-trees for efficient lookups.

+Advanced & Hybrid Methods → Exponential search, interpolation search, etc.
 These are many searching algorithms used in computer science but for the sake of this series, we would be treating two of them which are:
 Linear search and binary search